 All episodes from the first season, ‘In the Half Light: Voices from Black Ireland’ are now available to listen to below, or download wherever you get your podcasts.

-2. Episode Five – In the Half Light: Voices from Black Ireland
+2. Episode Four – In the Half Light: Voices from Black Ireland

-3. Episode Three – In the Half Light: Voices from Black Ireland
+3. Episode Five – In the Half Light: Voices from Black Ireland

-4. Episode Two – In the Half Light: Voices from Black Ireland
+4. Episode Three – In the Half Light: Voices from Black Ireland

-5. Episode One – In the Half Light: Voices from Black Ireland
+5. Episode Two – In the Half Light: Voices from Black Ireland

 Delivered in partnership with the Museum of Literature Ireland